mike-odom/com.unity.addressables/readme.md

 3. Assign the Addressable asset groups that belong to this package.

+   **Note**: Addressable asset groups that are assigned to an external catalog, but still have their `BuildPath` and `LoadPath` values set to point to the main/default catalog's build and load path, will have them replaced with that of the external catalog during build time.
+So you don't have to perform specific actions with regards to the Addressable asset groups themselves, unless you wish to have them build to a specific other location other than next to the external catalog file.

 4. Now, select the `BuildScriptPackedMultiCatalogMode` data builder object and assign your external catalog object(s).

    ![Assign external catalogs to data builder](Documentation~/images/multi_catalogs/AssignCatalogsToDataBuilder.png)